 Meeting “Lie theory and Poisson Geometry” (2022)

 A. Balibanu, C. Esposito, M.A.
 Salazar, and I are organising a meeting on the role of Lie/representation theoretical aspects in the study of Poisson Geometry.
 We will have some great minicourses, as well as talks given by young participants.
 Our goal is to bring together young researchers on these fields.
 The event will take place on the week of 10th-14th January 2022, at CIRM (France).
 All the information can be found here.
-Registration and submission of abstracts will open until October 15th.
+Registration and submission of abstracts are now closed.